 Please repair your pitch marks and replace fairway divots.

-Please use the seed boxes to fill your divots on par three holes.
+Please use the seed boxes where available to fill your divots on par three holes.

 Wi-Fi is freely available, however the clubhouse is designated a “quiet zone”, so please switch your devices to silent and be thoughtful of others.
 Calls should be made or received outside of the clubhouse public areas.